zio/zio/docs/about/contributing-to-documentation.md

 Please read the [Contributor Guideline](contributing.md) before contributing to documentation.

+## Toolchain

+1. The documentation is written in [Markdown](https://en.wikipedia.org/wiki/Markdown) format.
+2. During the build process of the microsite, we use [mdoc](https://scalameta.org/mdoc/) to type-check code snippets in Markdown.
+3. Our site generator is [Docusaurus](https://docusaurus.io/).

 ## Editing with GitHub Editor

 We encourage contributors to use GitHub's editor for making minor changes to existing documents.